 But enough about what the iPod classic can't do.
-The iPod classic is the most voluminous iPod available.
-It's the only iPod that doesn't use solid state storage - instead, it's got a tiny 1.8-inch hard disk drive.
+The iPod classic was the only iPod that didn't use solid state storage - instead, it's got a tiny 1.8-inch hard disk drive.

 The 160 GB hard drive can store 40,000 songs, 200 hours of video, or 25,000 photos.
 The iPod classic's battery life is estimated at 36 hours of use per charge.
 For a time Apple even offered games that you could download and play on the iPod classic, though those were discontinued in late 2011.

-The iPod classic comes in two sizes, black and silver.
+The iPod classic was available in two sizes, black and silver.
 The enclosure is made of anodized aluminum and polished stainless steel.